How is Alzheimer’s disease diagnosed?

 - Carry out standard medical tests, such as blood and urine tests, to identify other possible causes of the problem

 - Perform brain scans, such as computed tomography (CT), magnetic resonance imaging (MRI), or positron emission tomography (PET), to rule out other possible causes for symptoms.

 These tests may be repeated to give doctors information about how the person’s memory and other cognitive functions are changing over time.
 Tests can also help diagnose other causes of memory problems, such as mild cognitive impairment and vascular dementia.
 Alzheimer’s disease can be definitely diagnosed only after death, by linking clinical measures with an examination of brain tissue in an autopsy.

-If a primary care doctor suspects mild cognitive impairment or possible Alzheimer’s, he or she may refer you to a specialist who can provide a detailed diagnosis, or you may decide to go to a specialist for further assessment.
+If a primary care doctor suspects mild cognitive impairment or possible Alzheimer’s, they may refer you to a specialist who can provide a detailed diagnosis, or you may decide to go to a specialist for further assessment.
+Specialists include:

 Need help finding a doctor or a specialist?
 Call us today: 858.492.4400